bbc/childrens-games-genie-starter-pack/docs/theming.md

 ## How does theming work?

 There is a `default` theme for components in the `themes` folder that can be copied and renamed with the name of your skin to use as a template.
-There is also a `balloon` theme so use for comparison.
+There is also a `balloon` theme to use for comparison.
 The links to view them locally are here (you will first need to `cd` to the folder and run `npm install` and `npm run start` in a terminal):

 http://localhost:8080/?theme=default
 http://localhost:8080/?theme=balloon